 “Or a broom cupboard.”

 “Shut up now.”

 “Oh please!
-We both know that Neurotic Aggy is freaking out about this on the inside,” Dom stretched her arms over her head, looking languid and completely relaxed.
-This annoyed me even more.
+We both know Neurotic Aggy is freaking out about this on the inside,” Dom stretched her arms over her head, looking languid and completely relaxed, which annoyed me even more.
 “I don’t see why you would freak out, though,” she mused thoughtfully, “You two would be cute together.”

-For some totally random and insignificant reason, my heart started beating a teensy bit faster at her words.
-Must have been all the...er... zen.
+For some totally random and insignificant reason, my heart started beating a teensy bit faster at her words, and I felt my stomach twist unpleasantly.
+Must have been all the...er, zen in the room making me feel this way.
 Yep!
-That’s it!
+That was it!
 Zen.
-I am never exercising again.
+I should take this as a sign from the universe to never exercise again.

-I scoffed loudly, attracting a bunch of disapproving glares from the other students in the room.
+I scoffed loudly, attracting a slew of disapproving glares from the other students in the room, and snapped out of it.
 “Don’t be an idiot, Dom.
 I can’t stand Potter; he can’t stand me.
 End of story.”

-“Oh, I have a list.
-Would you like me to start alphabetically or by order of importance?”
+“Oh believe me, I have a list I can give you.
+Would you like it alphabetically or by order of importance?”